ELjayMedia/newsonafrica/docs/architecture.md

 # News On Africa Architecture

-This document outlines the architecture of the News On Africa Progressive Web App, explaining the key components, data flow, and design decisions.
+This document outlines the architecture of the News On Africa application, explaining the key components, data flow, and design decisions.

 ## System Overview

-News On Africa is a Progressive Web App built with Next.js that serves as a pan-African news platform.
+News On Africa is a modern Next.js application that serves as a pan-African news platform.
 The application connects to a headless WordPress CMS for content and uses Supabase for authentication, user data storage, and real-time features.

 ## Architecture Diagram

 \`\`\`mermaid
 graph TD
-    User[User] --> FE[Frontend - Next.js PWA]
+    User[User] --> FE[Frontend - Next.js App]
     FE --> WPAPI[WordPress REST API]
     FE --> SupabaseAuth[Supabase Auth]
     FE --> SupabaseDB[Supabase Database]